-The biologist had a large hassle, so big that they noticed Tilapia in large numbers were not unusual by the early 1980s and that it was outnumbering allot of native fish species.
+The biologist had a significant hassle, so big that they noticed Tilapia in large numbers was not unusual by the early 1980s and that it outnumbered many native fish species.
 Biologists in Florida were looking for a method on how they could manage that big exceptional problem.
-They considered many sport fish from there inventory to try to make an impact on the problem they had.
+They considered many sport fish from their inventory to try to impact the problem they had.
 They picked the peacock fish (cichla ocellaris), the first introduction in South Florida was carried out in 1984.
 The first batch of Peacock fish was introduced into the black creek canal system (C-1).

-There is a great number of fishing spots that the angler can find this powerful freshwater game fish.
-Fishing in the dark is not recommended, the best fishing happens in the middle of the day when it’s hot outside.
-The speckled Peacock bass species from South America was also introduced and grows to a similar size to the temensis Species but unfortunately, it did not adapt as well as the butterfly.
+There is a significant number of fishing spots that the angler can find this powerful freshwater game fish.
+Fishing in the dark is not recommended; the best fishing happens in the middle of the day when it’s hot outside.
+The speckled Peacock bass species from South America was also introduced and grew to similar to the temensis Species.
+Still, unfortunately, it did not adapt as well as the butterfly.

-There are many excellent fishing captains who offer guided peacock bass fishing trips.
-When you catch one of these beautiful fish in person you will truly see how eye-catching a Florida peacock bass is, they glow with a multitude of colors.
+Many excellent fishing captains offer guided peacock bass fishing trips.
+When you catch one of these beautiful fish in person, you will truly see how eye-catching a Florida peacock bass is; they glow with many colors.
 Fly fishing is also a popular method in South Florida for fishing.

 Did you know the Peacock fish in the Spanish language is called tucunaré (genus Cichla)?
-Florida is one of the best states for fishing, there are so many angling opportunities.
-Chasing monster fish around is tons of fun, just make sure you have your fishing hat and sunscreen make sure to find your favorite speaker with the help from audioleet.
+Florida is one of the best states for fishing; there are so many angling opportunities.
+Chasing monster fish around is tons of fun; just make sure you have your fishing hat and sunscreen and find your favorite speaker with the help of audioleet.

 What do Florida peacock bass bass look like?

-Did you just catch a Peacock bass fish? great news, the peacock fish is one of the easier fish to recognize.
-Here is what to look for, every fish has a black dot which is surrounded by a golden ring.
-That golden ring is normally around the center section of the tail (caudal fin).
+Did you catch a Peacock bass fish?
+Great news, the peacock fish is one of the easier fish to recognize.
+Here is what to look for, every fish has a black dot surrounded by a golden ring.
+That golden ring usually is around the center section of the tail (caudal fin).
 The colors of the caudal fin are split up between blue and red.

-The pelvic fin (ventral) and Anal fin are orange but tend to be a more maroon red color when the fish are caught in darker water.
-The pectoral fins are a translucent gray color and the dorsal fins are a blue-gray color.
+The pelvic fin (ventral) and Anal fin are orange but tend to be a more maroon red when the fish are caught in darker water.
+The pectoral fins are a translucent gray color, and the dorsal fins are a blue-gray color.

-When Florida Peacock fish Spawn the males develop a hump of fatty tissue on their forehead.
-This feature is perfectly normal and shows dominance to the females.
-Many anglers like targeting big fish on the beds when they are spawning for a chance to catch a Peacock bass Florida record.
+When Florida Peacock fish Spawn, the males develop a hump of fatty tissue on their forehead.
+This feature is perfectly normal and shows dominance to the females—many anglers like targeting big fish on the beds trying for a Florida Record Peacock bass.

 Where do Florida peacock bass live?

-There is a great number of fishing spots and locations that the angler can find this powerful freshwater game fish.
+There are many fishing spots and locations where the angler can find this powerful freshwater game fish.
 Many excellent peacock bass fish guides in South Florida offer peacock fish fishing charters as well.
 Here you will find the Best Florida Peacock Bass Locations for numbers of fish.
-Low water temperature is the most important factor for Florida Peacocks.
+Low water temperature is the most critical factor for Florida Peacocks.

 Laboratory temperature studies have documented that butterfly peacock fish dies in water colder than 60 degrees.
-The first attempt to study butterfly peacock in the 1960s failed when all fish died due to low pond temperatures.
+The first attempt to study butterfly peacocks in the 1960s failed when all fish were killed due to low pond temperatures.
 Below you will find the best amazon fishing lures you can purchase online for your peacock bass tackle box.